What is the legal test for a party to be released from an undertaking?

 What are full indemnity costs between parties on the solicitor-and-client scale?
 (Northwest Territories, Canada)

-What is the standard of review for the challenged decisions?
+What is the test for judicial review of a government's interpretation of the law?
 (Northwest Territories, Canada)

-What is the test for determining the reasonableness of a Director's decision?
+What is the test for determining whether a person has a right to be "arbitrarily detained or imprisoned"?
 (Northwest Territories, Canada)

 X